-3. VermaCulture
+VermaCulture

-The Department of Public Worms collected 8450 pounds of vegetable trimmings and coffee grounds during the 2013-2014 year.
+The Department of Public Worms on campus collected 8450 pounds of vegetable trimmings and coffee grounds during the 2013-2014 year.
 Students went to De La Guerra and Ortega dining commons about four times per week to pick up the desired materials.
 The food is used to feed worm bins located in the Eucalyptus Grove on campus.
 The compost that is created is used in garden plots on campus or is made into worm tea, which is sold publically.